JyutdictEB/Jyutjam.org/src/en/folisc/README.md

 ![FoLiSC](./folisc_logo.png)

-## Call for Papers: The 6th Forum on Languages in South China (FoLiSC-6, July 2026)
+## Call for Papers: The 6th Forum on Languages in South China (FoLiSC-6, August 2026)

 ### 1. Introduction

 The 9th Pan-Cantonese Offline Meeting of Lingnaam Jyutjam and the 6th Forum on Languages in South China (or FoLiSC-6) will be organised by Jyutdict Editorial Board.
 The basic information of the forum is as follows:

-- Date: 25 July 2026 (Saturday) (Tentative, the final date may be slightly adjusted)
+- Date: 8 August 2026 (Saturday) (Tentative, the final date may be slightly adjusted)
 - Time: 1:50pm - 6:00pm (HKT, UTC+8) (Tentative, the final schedule will be announced in advance)
 - Venue: Online Zoom meeting